Help users perform core job-to-be-done X...

 If you already have initiatives in productboard, they can now automatically be updated to objectives.

-- If your project hasn't been updated yet, your project admins can do so at any time via the in-app prompts.
+- If your workspace hasn't been updated yet, your admins can do so at any time via the in-app prompts.

 - If you previously used initiatives to group small ideas under one big idea, you can use features and subfeatures for that now!